Table of Contents

 To cap security deposit demanded by landlords

-In cities like Mumbai and Bengaluru, tenants have to deposit at least a year’s rent, as security deposit.
+In cities like Mumbai and Bengaluru, tenants have to pay at least a year’s rent, as security deposit.
 Landlords in states that adopt the policy would not be able to ask more than two months of rent, as a security deposit.

 To regulate increase in rentals by landlords